rhadp/rhadp-manifests/README.md

-# Red Hat Automotive Development Platform - Manifest files
+# Red Hat Automotive Suite - Manifest files

-This repository contains Kubernetes manifests and Helm charts for deploying the Red Hat Automotive Development Platform (RHADP) components on OpenShift.
+This repository contains Kubernetes manifests and Helm charts for deploying the Red Hat Automotive Suite (RHAS) components on OpenShift.

-These manifests are designed to be deployed via OpenShift GitOps (ArgoCD) as part of the broader RHADP ecosystem.
+These manifests are designed to be deployed via OpenShift GitOps (ArgoCD) as part of the broader RHAS ecosystem.

 ## Contributing